Skip to main content

 The extracellular matrix of all connective tissues contains ground substance and protein fibers.

-• Which of the following is a connective tissue membrane?
+• What is an example of a connective tissue membrane?

 The synovial membrane is a connective tissue membrane.

-• Which of the following is a thin covering of connective tissue found around a muscle?
+• What is the thin covering of connective tissue found around a muscle?

 The epimysium is a thin covering of connective tissue found around a muscle.